-Decrease freshwater consumption
+Decrease freshwater consumption;

-Increase recycling rate of processed water
+Increase the recycling rate of processed water.